marzhall/DataDeduplicator/readme.txt

                                                                         art by:       Text-image.com

-The Deadly Data De-Duplicator uses Levenshtein distance and word frequency occurance to fuzzily match arbitrary-length records that are similar to each other.
-It weighs the importance of each field of a record based on the average overall Levenshtein distance between all records.
+The Deadly Data De-Duplicator uses Levenshtein distance and word frequency occurance to fuzzily match arbitrary-length records.
+The importance of each field of a record is based on the average Levenshtein distance of that field among all records.

-Currently, only the test data is used.
-The ability to read a file will be added soon.
+The usage of the tool is:
+    python dataDeduplicator <file>

+where the file argument is a database represented with each row as a line, and each field separated by a comma.

+Once the data is loaded and parsed, users can select a row by its line number, and get an ordered list of records in response of most -> least related records.